pcace/Tailwind/README.md

-# Open Source E-Bike Controller
+# Tailwind

-A smart E-bike controller built on ESP32 with dual-core architecture for responsive pedal assist control.
+An e-bike controller built on ESP32 with dual-core architecture for responsive pedal assist control.
 This project implements speed-dependent assist profiles with real-time sensor processing and VESC motor controller integration.
-It fully replaces the Ampler speed controller with a VESC controller.

 ## Table of Contents